 It is as God’s children that we find our sense of belonging.
 “You have received the spirit of adoption as sons, by whom we cry, ‘Abba!
 Father!’
 The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and fellow heirs with Christ” (Romans 8:15-17).

 Our inheritance from God

 We who are trusting Christ are the heirs of our Father, God.
 But what is the inheritance that we want from our Father?
 In this passage, Paul pictures us calling to Him, “Abba!
 Father!”
 We are like children at the end of a long day.
 The only thing we want is our abba, our daddy.
 The yearning of our hearts is for him.
 And that is the great treasure we inherit from our heavenly Father—himself.

 As David wrote in Psalm 37:4, “Delight yourself in the LORD, and he will give you the desires of your heart.”
 The inheritance we will receive from God is what we delight in most gladly and desire most deeply, the Lord himself.

 With any other father, we would not receive our inheritance until he died.
-But God is eternal; he never dies.
+But God is eternal.
 He is the Father who never leaves us nor forsakes us (Hebrews 13:5).
 He gives us himself.

 We might wonder what is left to inherit if we have already been adopted into his family and he’s already our Father.
 What more is there to look forward to?
 The apostle John answers: “See what kind of love the Father has given to us, that we should be called children of God; and so we are…Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is” (1 John 3:1-2).